-- Salary Plus Commission: This is aimed at both assuring the salesman of remuneration as well as providing motivation for salesmen who performs above average or excellently well.
+- Salary Plus Commission: This is aimed at both assuring the salesman of remuneration as well as providing motivation for salesmen who perform above average or excellently well.

-- Salary Plus Commission Plus Bonus: This plan combines the advantage of salary and commission and in addition provides some bonus for good performance.
-The bonus may represent cash gifts, products of the company etc.
+- Salary Plus Commission Plus Bonus: This plan combines the advantage of salary and commission and also provides some bonuses for good performance.
+The bonus may represent cash gifts, products of the company, etc.

-- Straight Salary Plus Bonus: The salesman receives a fixed salary but in addition is paid bonus for good performance or high profit.
-There may be additional monthly salary during the Christmas period known as the 13th-month salary.
+- Straight Salary Plus Bonus: The salesman receives a fixed salary but also is paid a bonus for good performance or high profit.
+There may be an additional monthly salary during the Christmas period known as the 13th-month salary.
 Other forms of bonus include 10% of the equity share of the company being resources for workers.

-- Non-cash Incentives: In addition to this compensation, plan many companies have other non-cash incentive used to motivate the sales force.
-These include a free quantity of the product of the company given periodically to the workers, sales meeting, honor award, examination leave, recognition, free life insurance, free healthcare, vacation trips etc.
+- Non-cash Incentives: In addition to this compensation, plan many companies have other non-cash incentives used to motivate the sales force.
+These include a free quantity of the product of the company given periodically to the workers, sales meeting, honor award, examination leave, recognition, free life insurance, free healthcare, vacation trips, etc.

-- Basic Salary Plus Allowance Plus Fringe Benefit: In Nigeria, the most popular compensation structures is the basic salary plus allowances plus fringe benefits.
+- Basic Salary Plus Allowance Plus Fringe Benefit: In Nigeria, the most popular compensation structures are the basic salary plus allowances plus fringe benefits.
 This shows that employee compensation is not limited to salaries alone.
 Other allowances paid to workers by so many companies include housing, transportation, leave, travel, entertainment, medical and canteen services.
-A fringe benefit such as pension and gratuity schemes, life and accident insurance etc. These allowance and fringe benefits are provided in order to:
+A fringe benefits such as pension and gratuity schemes, life and accident insurance, etc. These allowance and fringe benefits are provided to: